mrlika/udpproxy/README.md

 # udpproxy
 UDP proxy utility like udpxy implemented with asynchronous I/O (Boost.Asio)

+Better buffer management model, comparing to udpxy, provides more reliable data transfer.
 Single threaded application (like Node.js).
-Can be used as C++ library - everything implemented in single header file (Boost.Asio required).
+Can be used as C++ library for easy embedding into applications.

 Options:
   -h [ --help ]                       Print help message
   -p [ --port ] arg (=5000)           Port to listen on
   -a [ --listen ] arg (=0.0.0.0)      Address to listen on